VMAQ-4

 Marine Tactical Electronic Warfare Squadron 4 (VMAQ-4) was a United States Marine Corps electronic warfare squadron consisting of EA-6B Prowler jets.
-The squadron was last based at Marine Corps Air Station Cherry Point, North Carolina and fell under the command of Marine Aircraft Group 14 (MAG-14) and the 2nd Marine Aircraft Wing (2nd MAW).
-The squadron was decommissioned on June 2, 2017 as the Marine Corps sundowns the EA-6B Prowler.
+The squadron was last based at Marine Corps Air Station Cherry Point, North Carolina and fell under the command of Marine Aircraft Group 14 (MAG-14), and the 2nd Marine Aircraft Wing (2nd MAW).
+The squadron was decommissioned on 2 June 2017 as the Marine Corps retired the EA-6B Prowler.

 Mission

 Support the Marine Air-Ground Task Force (MAGTF) Commander by conducting airborne electronic warfare, day or night, under all weather conditions during Expeditionary, Joint, or Combined operations.

 History

 Korean War

-On September 15, 1952, VMC-1 was established at Pohang-dong, Korea.
+On 15 September 1952, VMC-1 was established at Pohang-dong, Korea.
 While flying combat missions during the Korean War, VMC-1 flew the Douglas AD-4N Skyraider from 1952 to 1958.
-After flying the Skyraider, VMC-1 was combined with VMJ-1 on July 31, 1958 at Marine Corps Air Station El Toro, California.
+After flying the Skyraider, VMC-1 was combined with VMJ-1 on 31 July 1958 at Marine Corps Air Station El Toro, California.
 This combination, along with the formation of VMCJ-2, provided the Marine Corps with squadrons that were dedicated to perform electronic warfare and photoreconnaissance missions.